ResponsiblyAI/learn/final-project/index.md

 ### Timeline

-* **Apr 12**: Project proposal.
+* **Apr 12**: Project proposal submission.
 An initial reflection about your project (see the course pack for the submission link).
 * **Apr 13-14**: Mandatory office hours.
 * **April 25th - May 6th** - Optional office hours.
 * **May 10th** (class 8th): Oral presentation (8th class) + Submission (before class).